• Skip to main content

 How to Make Applesauce and Walnut Cookies

-Applesauce and Walnut twelve scoops on a cookie sheet pan.
+Scooped applesauce and walnut cookie dough on a parchment lined cookie sheet pan.

 The cookies have a lovely lightly browned color to them once baked, and you can certainly eat them as-is.
 I won't tell if you eat one off the pan!